zextras/tech-doc/source/_includes/_usage/quick-search.rst

 new object in another module.

-The search works in a similar way: the white button on the right-hand side of, which changes label depending on the current module, can be used to search in the module the string provided in the text box.
+The search works in a similar way: the white button on the right-hand side of the |new| button, which changes label depending on the current module, can be used to search in the module the string provided in the text box.
 Click the :octicon:`chevron-down;1em;sd-bg-light sd-text-black` to search in a different module.
 A more advanced search is available in the :ref:`Advanced search module <search-comp>`.